 iPhone 7 and iPhone 7 Plus battery life will vary from person to person but if you’re sure your device is draining faster than normal, you’ll want to take action.

 While your first instinct might be to head down to a local Apple Store for diagnostic tests, you might be able to fix your bad iPhone 7 battery life from home.

 There are a number of potential fixes out there and today we want to run down some tips and fixes that’ve worked well for us, and others in the past.

 How to Fix Bad iPhone 7 Battery Life

 This guide will show you how to fix bad iPhone 7 battery life and it will help prepare you for the future.
 Abnormal battery drain can emerge at any time so you’ll want to be ready for it.

-These fixes will work if you’re on an iPhone 7 or iPhone 7 Plus and they’ll work on any version of iOS 10.
-The current version is iOS 10.0.1 though we expect Apple to roll out a new update in the near future.
+These fixes will work if you’re on an iPhone 7 or iPhone 7 Plus and they’ll work on any version of Apple’s iOS 10 operating system.

 Here are a few things to try if you’re experiencing iPhone 7 battery life problems.

 Wait A Few Days